tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 ### #4 Masternodes
 #### What is it?

-A masternode is a server on a dencentralised network.[7]
+A masternode (MN) is a server on a dencentralised network.[7]
 It is utilized to complete unique functions in ways ordinary nodes cannot.
 It can be used for features like direct send/instant transactions or private transactions.[8]

 Because of their increased capabilities, masternodes typically require a sizable investment in order to run.
 However, masternode operators are incentivised, and are rewarded by earning portions of block rewards in the cryptocurrency they are facilitating.[8]

-Masternodes are a type of full node that offers various services to a network and are compensated by the network for these functions.
-Like all full nodes, masternodes host an entire copy of the block chain.
-However, masternodes differ from ordinary full nodes in a few important ways.[9]

 Masternodes will get the standard return on their stakes.
 But will also be entitled to a portion of the transaction fees.
 Allowing for a greater ROI.[10]

+**Dash Example**
+Dash was the first cryptocurrency to implement the masternode model into its protocol.
+Under what Dash calls its proof of service algorithm, a second tier network of masternodes exists alongside a first tier network of miners to achieve distributed consensus on the blockchain.
+This two tiered system ensures that proof of service and proof of work preform symbiotic maintenance of Dash’s network.
+A masternode for Dash, for example, requires 1,000 DASH.

+To set up a Masternode, you start by downloading your currency’s core wallet and use it to create a masternode.
+After you set up your computer as a server, the core wallet integrates your computer as one of many nodes that supports the blockchain.
+Operators can also contract a third party to run the server for them.

+Once a masternode is live, it accommodates  a unique series of functions, such as instant and/or anonymous payments.
+They also enable a decentralized governance system that allows node operators to vote on important developments within the blockchain.

+As compensation for their troubles, masternodes typically share an equally 45% of block rewards with the blockchain’s miners.
+The other 10% goes to the blockchain’s treasury fund, and operators are in charge of voting on proposals for how these funds will be allocated to improve the network.

 #### Who does it?[9]